 Through your faithful MONTHLY giving, your generous gift helps support much-needed humanitarian aid projects throughout the nation of Israel.
 Here are some of the ways that the financial support of COVENANT PARTNERS impact this nation…

 • Providing food and shelter for the needy, taking part in various feeding programs and providing protection through restoration of community centers.

 • Providing care, honor, and respect for Holocaust Survivors.

 • Fully sponsoring Safe Houses in Jerusalem that care for young adults in need.

 • Funding the Beit She’an After School Music Program for disadvantaged youth.

-• Meeting the needs of the underprivileged in Israel by special request including things like school supplies, heaters, air conditioners and knife proof vests.
+• Meeting the needs of the underprivileged in Israel by special request, including things such asschool supplies, heaters, air conditioners, and knife-proof vests.

 • Being a voice of truth for Israel—a vessel of communication and education to the nations.